Communication, Planning, Protection

 There are so many ways of relating.
 Understanding where you fit, any of your partners will fit, and your ideal is important.

 Poly relationships take a tremendous amount of communication, having exercises lets you explore it in fun ways.

 Whether you are committing or not the future is coming.
-Finances, Family, Legally are important for any person.
+Finances, Family, and Legal Structuring is important for any person.

 How are Polyamorous & Polygamous relationships viewed under the law?

 Both polygamy ( the act of having multiple wives or husband) and bigamy are illegal, people still enter into these types of prohibited unions,voluntarily like in Sister Wives TV show.
 Nowhere in the US is a marriage between more than two people legal.